Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (create or update) and the resource (a file in a GitLab project).
-However, it does not differentiate from sibling tools like push_files or get_file_contents, which also deal with files.
+The description clearly states the action ('Create or update') and the resource ('a file in a GitLab project').
+It is specific and uses a verb+resource format.
+However, it does not distinguish itself from sibling tools like 'push_files' which also deals with file operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.